The Battle of Chile: Background

-Everybody in Chile seems to know the coup d'état is coming and talk about it openly - yet the people who have most to lose can't get together enough to do anything.
+Everybody in Chile seems to know the coup d'état is coming and talk about it openly - yet the people who have the most to lose can't get together enough to do anything.
 Allende's naval aide-de-camp Arturo Araya is killed, and the camera moves around the funeral attendees - General Augusto Pinochet among them.
 In July, the truck owners, funded by the CIA, begin their long strike, which paralyzes the distribution of food, gasoline, and fuel, and there is a call for Allende to resign.
-Instead Allende holds a rally - around 800,000 people arrive, but they have no weapons.
+Instead, Allende holds a rally - around 800,000 people arrive, but they have no weapons.
 On September 11, the Navy institutes the coup d'état, and the Air Force bombs the state radio station.
 The palace is bombarded from the air.
 The chiefs of the junta on television are seen announcing they'll return the country to order after three years of "Marxist cancer".

 Part Three - "Popular Power" takes place in 1972-3, prior to the previous two installments.
 It primarily focuses on the workers' response to the "insurrection of the bourgeoise" captured in part 1.
 The workers respond to a strike of the employers and middle-class employees by occupying their factories and, as the strike is prolonged, attempting to run them themselves (autogestion).
 This leads to the formation of cordones industriales ('industrial belts', a form of workers' council) and opens up a debate on the left about the future of socialism and workers' power in Chile.
 The film features extensive interviews with Chilean industrial workers.